Sagu (dessert): History

 Sagu (from Malay sago or sagu) originally referred to starch extracted from Southeast Asian sago palms (saguzeiro in Portuguese), which is usually made into sago pearls in Southeast Asian cuisine.
 After cassava (native to South America) was introduced to Southeast Asia during the colonial era, it became an alternative starch source for making pearl sago, resulting in the name "sagu" or "sago" being used interchangeably for cassava, potato or sago starch in European cuisine.
 The making of tapioca balls was introduced to Brazil after the arrival of European immigrants, which became known as sagu, despite being made from native cassava starch.

 The indigenous peoples in Brazil have already chopped and cooked cassava roots for food.

 With the transfer of the Portuguese Court to Brazil, in the beginning of the 19th century, the cassava flour started being prepared with Port wine, resulting in a kind of sweet porridge, such as a "parent" of sagu de vinho.
 In the beginning of the 20th century, some of small corporations in the southern Brazil, created by descendants of Europeans, started to produce the cassava starch as an alternative to the typical products of Europe, like the potato starch.
 In the 1940s, 1950s and 1960s, corporations of the state of Santa Catarina and Rio Grande do Sul became producers of tapioca pearls (made of cassava), used in this dessert.

 Some traditional German recipes which use potato starch, like rote grütze, are very similar to sagu because they are mixture of starch and red fruits.

 Although this recipe did not arrive in Brazil with the European immigrants, sagu is a symbol of the European colonization because this dessert was created by them in southern Brazil.
 It represents mainly the northern Italian immigration, due to the flavors and the ingredients, and German, because of the industrial technology.
 Cassava is a typical indigenous Brazilian ingredient that was absorbed by the traditions of the European immigrants, mixed with the traditional Italian red wine.

 There are lesser traditional variations of this dessert, according to the origin of the immigrants.
 In the families of German origin, for example, sagu can be prepared with milk, wine or also with fruits, like orange or pineapple.
 The Italian families make the dessert only with red wine.

 The Serra Gaúcha region was colonized by northern Italian (mainly from Veneto) and German peoples, among other European immigrants (like Poles).
 The rest of the state was colonized mainly by the Azorean Portuguese, Arabs (mainly from Lebanon, Syria and Palestinian territories) and Africans (mainly from Angola).
-This dish is popular only in Rio Grande do Sul (but it can be found in the states of Santa Catarina and Paraná), being almost totally unknown in other Brazilian states or neighbouring countries, like Argentina and Uruguay.
+This dish is popular in Rio Grande do Sul, but it is also a common dessert served in restaurants in the states of Santa Catarina and Paraná).
+However, it remains almost unknown in other Brazilian states and neighbouring countries, like Argentina and Uruguay.